 In the Fall of 2006, a small group of six pastors met to discuss the possibility of a network like Ecclesia being formed.
 The outcome of the meeting was the formation of a board of directors to oversee the development of this new network.
 In January of 2007, the board of directors met to discuss the mission, vision, values, and functions of the network.
 The following April, this circle of six pastors and the board of directors expanded to approximately 20 pastors and leaders for further discussion.
 The outcome of this meeting was an initial group of six churches joining together to become the first churches participating in Ecclesia.

 In the summer of 2007, the Ecclesia Network was incorporated and began regular activity in September.
 Our desire has always been to grow as a networked community according to our ethos of relationship and mission.
 As new relationships have been formed and new mission has begun, Ecclesia has grown to include a few dozen churches scattered across the United States that have joined the network or have been birthed from another congregation within the network.
-Various national and regional gatherings have developed to support the work of the network and a small publishing press was started in 2010 (Ecclesia Press).
+Various national and regional gatherings have developed to support the work of the network and The Ecclesia Network has been instrumental in helping to form both Fresh Expressions and Missio Alliance.
 It is with great anticipation that we look toward the future of our shared journey together, knowing that its far from over, that our efforts are far from perfect, and that others like you will help us along the way.